cmotc/android-scullery/README.md

 This isn't intended to reflect any criticism of the Android Kitchen itself as a means to achieve it's goals.
 It's just that it has relatively limited capabilities, hasn't been updated in over 2 years, and isn't packageable.
-I'm not going to hassle dsixda to make all the changes I want, so I'm just rewriting it.
+I'm not going to hassle @dsixda to make all the changes I want, so I'm just rewriting it.

 Usage
 -----